 - A fine and varied mix of undulating trail through alpine pasture and along broad ridge.
 Morning climbs and late-afternoon descents are the norm.

-Whilst you choose whether to start in France or Italy, our personal preference is to commence the tour in Courmayeur.
+Whilst you can choose whether to start in Italy or France, our personal preference is to commence the tour in Courmayeur, Italy.
 The final two days, from Les Chapieux to Courmayeur, are then ‘relatively leisurely’ at five hours each and allow you ample time to get the walking done quite early and enjoy your fine overnight destinations to the full.
-You can, however, merge these two days into a six-and-a-half hour final day and avoid the over-nighter in the refuge Elizabetta; but you do miss the final highlights and take a shuttle bus to Courmayeur instead – however, one again, the choice is yours!
+You can, however, merge these two days into a six-and-a-half hour final day and avoid the over-nighter in the refuge Elizabetta; but you do miss the final highlights and take a shuttle bus to Courmayeur instead – however, once again, the choice is yours!

-We offer you two starting points for the tour to suit your preferences: either Chamonix in France or Courmayeur, Italy, just the other side of the Mont Blanc tunnel from Chamonix (the tunnel is only 14 kms long), with easy access from Chamonix by a regular bus service that takes approx. 30 minutes.
-Either way, you thus avoid the main rush of hikers who follow the pack and commence Le Tour in Les Houches.
+We offer you two starting points for La Tour to suit your preferences.
+Courmayeur, Italy, is in pole position, just the other side of the Mont Blanc tunnel from Chamonix (the tunnel is only 14 kms long), and with easy access from Chamonix by a regular bus service that takes approx. 30 minutes.
+Chamonix in France is the alternative point du depart.
+Either way, you avoid the main rush of hikers who follow the pack and commence Le Tour in Les Houches.

 Tour du Mont Blanc in Comfort includes luggage transfers and requires no guide.
-You will meet many willing companions en route, but rest assured that our industry standard-setting walking notes will empower you to hike this extraordinary trail alone or in the company of your own choosing.
+You will meet many willing companions en route, but rest assured that our industry-leading and standard-setting walking notes will empower you to hike this extraordinary trail in the company of your own choosing.
 Snow normally clears from the higher passes from mid-June and returns at any time after mid-September.
+We are happy to take reservations from the last week in June.
 Book early, get the best accommodation reserved and look forward to one of life’s memorable experiences.

 Tour du Mont Blanc in Comfort – Tour Itinerary[Times and ascents/descents are an approximation.]